alfre375/randOS/randOSCodeDocs.md

 Returns: A number of the provided string (number)\
 The function returns a number based on the provided string.
 Function will raise an error if a value other than a string is provided.

+## getAudioSegmentFromArray(array: list)
+Returns: The audio segment (AudioSegment)\
+The function returns an audio segment formed from the array

+## getSineAudioAtFrequency(frequency: number, duration: number, volume: number)
+Returns: The audio segment (AudioSegment)\
+The function returns an audio segment at the given frequency for the specified duration at the specified volume

+# play(audio_segment: AudioSegment)
+Returns: none\
+The function plays the given audio segment

 # General Syntax
 ## Variables
 These are simple.
 Variables are declared as follows: `declare {VARIABLE_NAME} = {VALUE};`.
 Their names should follow the regex `[a-zA-Z_]+`